5 File Transfers

 - Verify WinRM connectivity (from DC01):

-whoami # Output: htb\administrator hostname # Output: DC01 Test-NetConnection -ComputerName DATABASE01 -Port 5985 # Output: TcpTestSucceeded: True
+whoami # Output: htb\administrator hostname # Output: DC01 Test-NetConnection -ComputerName DATABASE01 -Port 5985 # Output: TcpTestSucceeded: True - Create session:

-$Session = New-PSSession -ComputerName DATABASE01
+$Session = New-PSSession -ComputerName DATABASE01 - Transfer files:

 - DC01 to DATABASE01:

-Copy-Item -Path C:\samplefile.txt -ToSession $Session -Destination C:\Users\Administrator\Desktop
+Copy-Item -Path C:\samplefile.txt -ToSession $Session -Destination C:\Users\Administrator\Desktop - DATABASE01 to DC01:

 Copy-Item -Path "C:\Users\Administrator\Desktop\DATABASE.txt" -FromSession $Session -Destination C:\htb